The Bible says in Second Thessalonians 3:11 For we hear that there are some which

 improve.
 Is not that the way that Christ treats every one of us?
 He is always

-working in our life to make us better.
+working in our lives to make us better.
 Even the chastisements are for that

 purpose.
 That is why Second Thessalonians